-Prerequisite specialty area course requirements should be completed prior to applying for the "A" level license.
+Master of Arts in Teaching.
+Middle Grades Education 6-9.
+Language Arts Specialty Area.
+THESIS Option level license.
 Required courses for each individual are determined by comparing transcripts of previous college course work with that of specialty area requirements for the "A" level license.
 Students may have to take additional undergraduate subject area coursework in order to meet licensure requirements.
 Students are required to remove academic area deficiencies prior to enrollment in the graduate methods course and internship.
 See advisor or department chair for evaluation of these courses.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.